 Homeschooling is an alternative to traditional schooling and is growing in popularity.
-There are many reasons why parents may choose to homeschool their children, but one of the most common reasons is to avoid the socialization difficulties that are often associated with traditional schooling.
-Yet, many homeschoolers feel awkward around other people and many other people feel homeschoolers themselves are socially awkward.
+There are many reasons why parents may choose to homeschool their children.
+Still, one of the most common reasons is to avoid the socialization difficulties often associated with traditional schooling.
+Yet, many homeschoolers feel awkward around other people, and many other people feel homeschoolers themselves are socially awkward.

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.

-In this post, I’ll argue that this awkwardness can be attributed to a number of factors.
+In this post, I’ll argue that this awkwardness can be attributed to several factors.
 Keep reading!